miss-snowie-jpg/Nyra-course-genrator/supabase/functions/youtube-search/README.md

 YouTube Search Supabase Edge Function
 ====================================

-Purpose
+Purpose (optional / deprecated)
 -------
 This function proxies YouTube search requests so the API key can stay secret on the server.
+Note: YouTube upload automation has been removed from this repo; this function is provided only if you still want to support YouTube search as an optional feature.

 Important environment secrets
 -----------------------------